 Now 25, Muniain remains at Bilbao, despite rumours of a move to Manchester United early in his career.

 The winger enjoyed a successful 2016-17 but is yet to hit double figures in a season.
 Messi, by contrast, has done so every year since 2005-06.

 Branded the ‘Japanese Messi’ and ‘Ryodinho’ after a successful loan spell with Feyenoord in 2011, Arsenal’s Ryo Miyaichi seemed destined for big things.

 Loans at Bolton and Wigan were less successful, and the winger would leave Arsenal with just a single Premier League appearance for the Gunners.

 Miyaichi moved to German second-tier club FC St. Pauli in 2015, where he still plays.

-After missing the entire 2017-18 season with a cruciate ligament rupture, the former future Messi, now 25, is currently working his way back to fitness with the reserves.
+After missing the entire 2017-18 season with a cruciate ligament rupture, the former future Messi, now 26, returned to fitness in 2018-19 to score five goals.

 In 2013, 17-year-old Scottish attacking midfielder Ryan Gauld was being labelled the ‘Baby Messi’.